-To Solve Big Problems, Assume Everything Is Wrong and Ask Dumb Questions
+To Solve Big Problems, Assume Everything Is Wrong and Ask Dumb Questions Rather than play the game you're expected to play, play a new one.

 What does it take for a computer hacker to solve a CAPTCHA (those garbly letters on website forms that make you prove you're a human)?
 Apparently, just a little bit of porn.